aci-ref/facilitation_leading_practices/activities/03-engagement.md

 ## Concluding the Meeting

-By the end of the meeting the Facilitator should have good comprehension of the researcher’s work and goals, and devise some form of an ACI plan, whether formal or informal.
+By the end of the meeting, the Facilitator should have good comprehension of the researcher’s work and goals, and devise some form of an ACI plan, whether formal or informal.
 Prior to concluding this or any meeting, it is important to review the actionable items which, in this